s2radhak/InterviewBit/README.md

 # InterviewBit

-My solutions to problems on Interview bit (www.interviewbit.com)
+Collection of my solutions to problems on Interview bit (www.interviewbit.com) and other random interview problems.